Inside: How to plan a trip to and navigate the Round Top Antique Fair. Where to shop, when to go, what to bring, what to wear, and where to stay! ➡

 What to wear to the Round Top Antiques Fair.

 You’ll be walking outside a lot so the most important things to wear in my opinion are:

 - A small crossbody purse for your essentials.
-You won’t want to lug around a large tote all day and since you park at each venue, there is no need to carry around a lot of purchases.
+You won’t want to lug around a large tote all day and since you park at each venue, there’s no need to carry around a lot of purchases.

 - Sunglasses.
-Because again, you will be outside all day.
+Because again, you’ll be outside all day.

 - Pullover, sweater, jacket, hat, gloves for cold weather

 - Shorts or casual sundresses for hot weather

 There has become sort of a Round Top “look” for the ladies with cowboy boots and broad flat brimmed western hats.
 Think Texas boho/hippie meets Yellowstone.

 If I were staying for a few days and going at a slower pace, I might dress like this once or twice because it’s so stylish, so cute, and so “Texas”.